Khandoker09/Khandoker09/index.md

     <h1 style="color: white; text-shadow: 2px 2px 4px rgba(0,0,0,0.5);">About Me</h1>
 </div>

-**I am an engineer with specialized expertise in machine learning and data science.
-My strong foundation in data analytics, enhanced by my proficiency in Python, equips me to develop and implement innovative solutions that address complex challenges**.
+**I am an engineer with specialized expertise in machine learning, Computer Vision and Image processing.
+My strong foundation in analytics, enhanced by my proficiency in Python, equips me to develop and implement innovative solutions that address complex challenges**.
 My skills enable me to extract meaningful insights from vast data sets, driving efficiency and innovation across a range of applications.

 ---
 ## Expertise